-Please refer to the Examination Booklet, available at hiip://elearning.nciul.co.uk/, and hiip://nciul.ac.uk/catalogues-prospect-institutional-regulations-validated-awards-ou/.
+Please refer to the Examination Booklet, available at hip://elearning.nciul.co.uk/, and hips://www.nciul.ac.uk/university-courses/specifications/regulations/.

 5.6 Re-sits

 If a student does not pass a module the first time, it is possible to re-sit it.
 However, students are NOT allowed to re-sit a module that has already been passed, to improve their grades.